Animated, waving, US Flag

 Here's a labeled version, to help point out what's happening here. :) In this lashup, the LED is powered by a battery, to ensure an absolutely PURE DC light source.
 The LED's light reflects off of the mylar balloon, and hits the small photocell.
 Because the balloon vibrates when you speak close to it, those vibrations cause the reflected light to vary, thus creating a varying voltage in the photocell.
 A single transistor preamp boosts the output enough to drive the input to the transmitter, and presto!
 It's on the air, baby! :) I tested it, and sure enough, it works!
 It has a very "hollow" sound to it, naturally, but this proves that the concept of using an LED and a photocell as a microphone pickup WILL WORK!
 Any reflective surface that is attached to some kind of diaphragm will work.
 Mylar balloons are great, because they are VERY thin, and usually very reflective.
 As long as it's very reflective, a candy wrapper, potato chip bag, etc, could also be used.

 Yes, I KNOW that spies have done similar things with lasers off windows... but this is different! :) This is something ANYONE can do with virtually NO expense!
 You're NOT looking at the phase of light (egads, what kind of equipment do you need for THAT, anyway?!?!) you're simply looking for amplitude variations from the reflective mylar surface.
 Nice & simple. :) (Of course, it needs to operate in the dark!)
-To use the "hot air mic" I have to turn the lights off, and use a small DC-powered bulb to see.
+To use the "hot air mic" I have to turn the AC-powered lights off, and use a DC-powered LED light to see.

 Credit where credit is due...
 I was talking to Stu, again (AB2EZ) on 1/2/07, and he discussed an idea of bouncing a laser beam off a reflective surface to use as a microphone.
 Yup, you guessed it...
 I WAS INSPIRED, AGAIN!!!
-Here are the results!
+These are the results!
 Thanks, Stu! ;)

 Optical (balloon) mic schematic